-Because one day soon we’ll be gone.
-Everyone we know will be gone too.
+Because one day soon, we’ll expire, and everyone we know will be gone too.
 It’s a sobering thought, but in consideration of that inevitable fact, there is no more significant reason to do the work that calls us.

 In this, we hold some control and determine a more stable future for ourselves.

 Join the community and receive these articles before anyone else.

 Julia Griffin says

 Enjoyed your thoughtful and timely article.
 Thank you – and I love your thoughts on abundance.